nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------
 ```

-- When the `repeat history` command is entered, NUSMaze will show a list of past route searches.
+- When the `repeat history` command is entered, NUSMaze will show a list of past route searches. <br>

-- Followed by a prompt asking for the `REPEAT_ENTRY` index that you want to repeat.
+- Followed by a prompt asking for the `REPEAT_ENTRY` index that you want to repeat. <br>

 <div class="block" class="alert alert-warning">
 :warning: `REPEAT_ENTRY` must be an integer that is within the bounds of the history list shown.